-- aligns state standards with essential skills and Common Core State Standards. - identifies gaps in the current curriculum and grade-level progressions between state standards and the expectations of the CCSS - provides exemplary performance tasks that will help prepare students for the rigor and application in the next generation assessments.
+- aligns state standards with essential skills and Common Core State Standards - identifies gaps in the current curriculum and grade-level progressions between state standards and the expectations of the Common Core - provides exemplary lessons and assessments that will help prepare students for the rigor and application needed to succeed in college and careers

-Integrate literacy and math across all content areas.
-Literacy and math are essential for success in college and careers and are therefore consistent with the CCSS, with special emphasis in the English language arts standards placed on text complexity and non-fiction transactional reading and writing.
-The CCSS also emphasizes the practical applications of literacy.
-All teachers at all grades and across all subjects need to assume responsibility for this heightened emphasis on broad-based literacy development.
-Similarly, the CCSS focuses on what it calls "Standards of Mathematical Practice," which consist of process standards (such as problem solving, reasoning and proof) and "strands of mathematical proficiency" (including adaptive reasoning, strategic competence, conceptual understanding, procedural fluency and productive disposition).
-Therefore Instructional Leadership must ensure the integration and application of literacy and math standards across all curriculums.
+Integrate literacy and math across all disciplines.
+Literacy and math are essential for success in college and careers and are therefore consistent with the Common Core State Standards, with special emphasis in the English language arts standards placed on text complexity and non-fiction transactional reading and writing.
+The Common Core also emphasizes the practical applications of literacy.
+All teachers at all grades and across all subjects need to assume responsibility for this heightened emphasis on broadbased literacy development.
+Similarly, the Common Core focuses on what it calls "Standards of Mathematical Practice," which consist of process standards (such as problem solving, reasoning and proof) and "strands of mathematical proficiency" (including adaptive reasoning, strategic competence, conceptual understanding, procedural fluency and productive disposition).
+Therefore Instructional Leadership must ensure that that the integration and application of math and literacy standards across all disciplines is supported, implemented, and monitored.

 Facilitate data-driven decision making to inform instruction.
-To meet the needs of diverse learners, teachers must use data to measure student growth and inform and differentiate instruction.
-Achieving this goal will involve both providing teachers with a clearer understanding of student data and how to apply that understanding to actionable instruction and interventions.
+To meet the needs of diverse learners, instructional leaders must ensure that relevant data is provided to educators.
+Educators, in turn, will access the information and use it to analyze trends toward district and school goals, monitor learner progress (growth toward proficiency), and differentiate instruction based on student needs.
+Instructional leaders must have systems in place to provide teachers with a clearer understanding of student data and how to apply that understanding to actionable instruction and interventions.
+They must also have a system in to monitor the effective use of data.

-Provide opportunities for focused professional collaboration and growth.
+Provide opportunities for professional learning, collaboration, and growth focused on high quality instruction and increased student learning.
 The research conducted by Hattie and others clearly shows the importance of teacher selection and development, and a continuous cycle of evaluation and support.
 Race to the Top (RttT) and pending federal education legislation mandate the availability of quality and sustained professional development, in part as an underpinning of the new emphasis on teacher performance evaluation systems.